-The project is aimed at integration of ecological corridors and their expansion, as well as protection of globally significant species through establishment of Gnishik community-managed Protected Area in Southern Armenia.
+The project was aimed at integration of ecological corridors and their expansion, as well as protection of globally significant species through establishment of Gnishik community-managed Protected Area in Southern Armenia.

 Long-term perspectives of development objectives and impacts were set as follows:

 - Contribution to establishment of Gnishik Protected Area

 - Promotion of nature-based tourism development in the area

 - Further development of a national protected area system

 - Protection of under-represented ecosystems and associated species